zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

 - Such a new item within the properties object will not currently be included in the zowe.schema.json file.
 An IntelliSense-like editor will not display **authOrder** as an option when a user starts to add a new property in a profile.

   - We do not want to require plugins/extensions to add **authOrder** to their profiles.
-Requesting new work from plugins/extensions in the middle of a release's lifecycle can be a burden for those contributors.
+Asking extenders  to add AuthOrder to their set of options (and thus the schema) in the middle of a release's lifecycle can be a burden for those contributors.

-  - When the CLI is installed, the schema is not updated, so the CLI cannot currently take on that burden.
-It is possible that a CLI post-install step could be performed to update the schema.
-This is not considered to be a trivial task.

-  - It should be noted if **authOrder** is absent from the schema, users will lose a nice convenience, but the user's config will not be broken in any functional way.
+  - As a result, we feel that losing IntelliSense is an acceptable compromise to avoid adding work to every extender.
+Users will lose a nice convenience, but the user's config will not be limited in any way at runtime.

 To represent a series of values, the **authOrder** property should be  an array.
 The following example shows how a user could specify their desired authOrder.